asmr-cash/docs/views/block_pricing.rst

 It is the native asset on the vnCHAIN.

-1 Block = 100GB client traffic flow
+1 Block = daoB client traffic flow
 ___________________________________

 **Block** is the first crypto-currency with clear usage value.

-In the underlying code, 1 Block was defined as the client traffic of 100GBytes, that is: **1 Block = 100GB client traffic flow**.
+In the underlying code, 1 Block was defined as the client traffic of daoBytes, that is: **1 Block = daoB client traffic flow**.

-How much does 100GB traffic cost?
+How much does daoB traffic cost?
 ---------------------------------

 Including the traffic,